-President

-Vice President of Academic Affairs

-Vice President of Finance

-Vice President of Administrative Services

-Vice President, Eagle Pass

-Vice President, Del Rio
+President Vice President of Student Services Vice President of Academic Affairs Vice President of Finance Vice President of Administrative Services Vice President, Eagle Pass Vice President, Del Rio

-- To give or deny final approval on policy and procedure recommendations made by the Curriculum Committee, Services Operations Committee, Faculty Association, and other relevant campus groups. - 2.
+- 1. To give or deny final approval on policy and procedure recommendations made by the Curriculum Committee, Services Operations Committee, Faculty Association, and other relevant campus groups. - 2.
 To coordinate strategic planning for the institution. - 3.
 To improve communication among administrators of the college. - 4.
 To coordinate and develop the annual College budget. - 5.
 To provide a forum for discussion of current issues and problems. - 6.
 To provide for the coordination of duties among administrative officers. - 7.
 To provide and coordinate leadership for the betterment of the college.